tkunstek/serverless-authentication-boilerplate/README.md

 ## User database

-To use FaunaDB to save user data:
+To use FaunaDB to save user data.
+First [create a database here](https://fauna.com/serverless-cloud-sign-up), then:

 1. configure `FAUNADB_SECRET` in `authentication/env.yml` with a server secret for your database
 2. uncomment `return faunaUser.saveUser(profile);` from `authentication/lib/storage/usersStorage.js`